JonathanGusching/IN104_Jonathan_Gusching-Mohamed_Laghdaf_Habiboullah/README.md

 For the image explanability, we used a dataset of pieces of art : drawings, engravings, iconography, and paintings.
 However, the available pre-trained models weren't offering a ready-to-use DL algorithm for that.
 So we had to implement our own convolutional neural network thanks to tutorials (cf cnn.py).

+## HOW TO DO:
+Normally, the only thing you need to download is the data sets.
+You can then theoretically execute the code using the usual Python way.
+If you want to execute cnn.py, you need the dataset in the same folder as cnn.py